awsdocs/amazon-fsx-windows-user-guide/doc_source/managing-file-shares.md

 ### Creating a continuously available share<a name="create-ca-share"></a>

 You can create continuously available \(CA\) shares using the Amazon FSx CLI for Remote Management on PowerShell\.
 CA shares created on an FSx for Windows File Server Multi\-AZ file system are highly durable and highly available\.
 An Amazon FSx Single\-AZ file system is built on a single node cluster\.
 As a result, CA shares created on a Single\-AZ file system are highly durable, but are not highly available\.
-Use the `New-FSxSmbShare` with the `-ContinuouslyAvailable` option set to `$True` to specify that the share is a continuously available share\.
+Use the `New-FSxSmbShare` command with the `-ContinuouslyAvailable` option set to `$True` to specify that the share is a continuously available share\.
 The following is an example command to create a CA share\.

 ```
 New-FSxSmbShare -Name "New CA Share" -Path "D:\share\new-share" -Description "CA share" -ContinuouslyAvailable $True
 ```

+You can modify the `-ContinuouslyAvailable` option on an existing file share using the `Set-FSxSmbShare` command\.

 Following are custom remote\-management PowerShell commands that you can use\.